css4j/echosvg/MIGRATING_FROM_BATIK.md

    `createSVG12BridgeContext()` instead.
 The former creates a `BridgeContext` which is intended for the current SVG specification, not just 1.1 as in Batik, while the latter produces one for the deprecated 1.2 version.

+19) If you use the public fields in `ParsedURLData`, please use the getters and setters instead, as their visibility could be reduced in the future.